 - Seek medical attention – Get your condition diagnosed and seek treatment.
 Take care of yourself and put your health first.

-- Talk to a Depo-Provera attorney – Discuss the potential of your case to make medical claims if you believe that Depo-Provera may have been the source of your spine and brain tumors, for which you were not properly warned.
+- Talk to a Depo-Provera attorney – Discuss the potential of your case to make medical claims if you believe that Depo-Provera may have been the source of your condition and you weren’t properly warned it could happen.

 Filing a Depo-Provera Lawsuit